NChart3D Tutorial

 Drawing a Simple Chart

-The main class of NChart3D framework is called NChart and its instance is accessible from the NChartView.
-NChartView is the subclass of NSView that represents everything needed to display the chart in your views hierarchy.
-You can create an NChartView instance, place it anywhere you want and then communicate with the chart through the corresponding property of that instance.
+that represents everything needed to display the chart in your views hierarchy.
+You can create an NChartView instance, place it anywhere you want and then communicate with the chart through the corresponding property of that instance.Add the internal field

 m_view

-of the NChartView!
+of the NChartView

-type to the MainController
+type to the ViewController

 }

-to this view.Now you can customize the chart through the
+Now you can customize the chart through the m_view.chart

 property.If you have a license key, set it to the chart like this: